-Risk Disclosure: Investing in the stock market involves gains and losses and may not be suitable for all investors.
+Risk Disclosures: Investing in the stock market involves certain risks, and may not be suitable for all investors.
 Growth stocks tend to be more volatile than other stocks as their prices tend to be higher in relation to their companies' earnings and may be more sensitive to market, political, and economic developments.
-Technology and healthcare companies may be significantly affected by competition, innovation, regulation, and product obsolescence, and may be more volatile than the securities of other companies.
-Investing in companies of small and medium capitalizations involve the risk that such issuers may have limited product lines of single economic, political or regulatory event than a more diversified portfolio.
+Technology companies may be significantly affected by competition, innovation, regulation, and product obsolescence, and may be more volatile than the securities of other companies.
+Investing in companies of small and medium capitalizations involve the risk that such issuers may have limited product lines or financial resources, lack management depth, or have limited liquidity.
 Foreign securities involve special risks including currency risk and risks related to political, social, or economic conditions.